Marie Jungius: Social reform

-In 1895, Jungius began working as private secretary to Caroline Kerkhoven, founder of the Nederlandsche Kinderbond ("Dutch Children's Association").
-This role marked the beginning of her involvement in various social reform initiatives.
-She was heavily involved in organizing the Congress for Child Protection, held in April 1904, an initiative of the National Women’s Council of the Netherlands.
+In 1895, Jungius became private secretary to Caroline Kerkhoven, founder of the Nederlandsche Kinderbond ("Dutch Children's Association").
+She helped organise the Congress for Child Protection, held in April 1904 as an initiative of the National Women's Council of the Netherlands.

-Jungius was also active in suffrage, temperance, and Toynbee work.
-In 1897, she was elected president of the Hague branch of the Vereeniging voor Vrouwenkiesrecht ("Association for Women's Suffrage"), serving until 1900.
-Jungius was associated with the "moderate feminists" who, in 1907, broke away to establish the Nederlandsche Bond voor Vrouwenkiesrecht ("Dutch Association for Women's Suffrage").
-Although she sympathized with socialist ideals, she did not join a political party.
-According to Anna Polak, her strong dislike of anything resembling political maneuvering kept her from affiliating with the SDAP.
+Jungius was active in suffrage, temperance, and Toynbee work.
+In 1897, she became president of the Hague branch of the Vereeniging voor Vrouwenkiesrecht ("Association for Women's Suffrage"), serving until 1900.
+In 1907, she was associated with the moderate feminists who left the association to establish the Nederlandsche Bond voor Vrouwenkiesrecht ("Dutch Association for Women's Suffrage").
+Although she had socialist sympathies, she did not join a political party.
+According to Anna Polak, she disliked political manoeuvring and did not join the SDAP.

 Women's labour activism

-In 1896, Jungius became a board member of the Association for the Nationale Tentoonstelling van Vrouwenarbeid ("National Exhibition of Women's Labour"), founded to organise an exhibition on women's work.
-The exhibition took place in 1898 to coincide with Queen Wilhelmina's coming of age.
-Jungius contributed to the planning and organization of the event, including the design of the exhibition layout, coordination of several congresses, and delivery of lectures on women's labor.
+In 1896, Jungius joined the board of the Association for the Nationale Tentoonstelling van Vrouwenarbeid ("National Exhibition of Women's Labour").
+The exhibition was planned to coincide with Queen Wilhelmina's coming of age in 1898.
+Jungius worked on the exhibition layout, helped arrange several congresses, and lectured on women's labour.

-With the proceeds from the exhibition—amounting to 20,000 guilders—the Nationaal Bureau voor Vrouwenarbeid ("National Bureau for Women's Labor") was established in 1901.
-Jungius, who had proposed the idea, was appointed its first director.
-The Bureau conducted research, published reports, and provided guidance on women's employment.
-Under her leadership, the organization carried out 37 studies focused on improving women's working conditions and broadening their professional opportunities.
+The exhibition raised 20,000 guilders, which were used to establish the Nationaal Bureau voor Vrouwenarbeid ("National Bureau for Women's Labour") in 1901.
+Jungius, who had proposed the bureau, became its first director.
+It conducted research, issued reports, and gave advice on women's employment.
+During her directorship, the bureau carried out 37 studies on women's working conditions and employment opportunities.

 Vegetarianism and animal rights activism

-Jungius was a member of the Dutch Vegetarian Association, established in 1894.
-She supported the idea of a more equitable society for both humans and animals, viewing vegetarianism as an integral part of this ethical perspective.
-She proposed the creation of a vegetarian restaurant operated by women.
-E. M. Valk-Heijnsdijk, who had previously worked at the Pomona vegetarian restaurant in Leipzig, was appointed to manage the project.
+Jungius was a member of the Dutch Vegetarian Association, founded in 1894.
+She regarded vegetarianism as part of a wider ethical concern for both humans and animals.
+She proposed a vegetarian restaurant run by women.
+E. M. Valk-Heijnsdijk, who had worked at the Pomona vegetarian restaurant in Leipzig, was appointed to manage it.

 Jungius was also active in the Nederlandsche Bond tot bestrijding der Vivisectie ("Dutch Association for Combating Vivisection").
-She advocated for the abolition of vivisection, viewing it as a moral wrong.
-Her critique was based on ethical reasoning and references to medical literature, which she used to draw attention to the physical harm caused by animal experimentation and its moral implications.
-Jungius argued that the practice of inflicting suffering on animals reflected a desensitization to broader social injustices, drawing parallels with other forms of violence such as slavery and torture.
-She believed that extending compassion to animals was an important aspect of humanitarianism, linking her stance on vivisection to broader social justice concerns, particularly those related to women and children.
+She argued for the abolition of vivisection and drew on ethical arguments and medical literature in her criticism of animal experimentation.
+Chiel van de Kerkhof writes that Jungius connected violence against animals with other forms of social violence, including slavery and torture, and linked anti-vivisection to humanitarian concerns about women and children.